priyakumari02/Edu-Acad/README.md

 We used VS code to develop the project

 # Deployment tool- Netlify
+We deployed our website on netlify so that it can easily be viewed.

 # To view our project live, click on the link below
 https://quizzical-kowalevski-9f69c6.netlify.app/